 Click on the Events Calendar for complete details of each event

-Sailor's Corner: My Service in the Admiralty By: Rear Admiral Sir Hugh Turnour England
+Sailor's Corner: My Life in the Royal Navy 1899-1947 By Rear Admiral Sir Hugh Turnour England

 England (1889-1978) served in the cruiser Doris during the Boer War and was landed in Mossel Bay in 1901.
 On the outbreak of war in 1914, he was in command of the TBD Chelmer.
 He saw service in her at the Dardanelles and later commanded the destroyer Harpy in the Aegean where he was severely wounded in both legs below the knees.
 More can be found on England at http://www.nhcra-online.org/gallery/rnofficers/england.htm.